| |

 Mechanical action

 The original organ at the Church of the Holy Apostles was built in 1847 by Hall & Labagh of New York City.
-One source indicates that the organ had "two banks keys, 18 stops, 2 octaves pedals," while another states that it had "five Great stops, three Swell stops, and one octave in the pedal."
+The American Musical Directory of 1861 shows that this organ had "two banks keys, 18 stops, 2 octaves pedals," while another states that it had "five Great stops, three Swell stops, and one octave in the pedal."
 Located in the rear gallery, the organ cost $1,200 and was pronounced "very sweet in tone."

 Specifications of this organ have not yet been located. |